MPI-IS/probinet/publication/paper.md

 - **Extensible and Modular Codebase**: Future integration of additional models possible.

-The **Usage** section below illustrates these features with a practical example on real-world data.
+The **Usage** section below illustrates these features with a real-world example.

 # Usage